kudulab/releaser/README.md

    * `./tasks itest`
 1. You decide that it is time for GoCD to test and release your code, so you locally:
     * run `./tasks set_version` to bump the patch version fragment by 1 or `./tasks set_version 1.2.3` to bump to a particular version.
-Version is bumped in Changelog and OVersion backend.
+Version is bumped in the CHANGELOG.md.
     * merge that branch into master and push to git server
 1. CI pipeline tests and releases releaser.

-Releaser uses itself, which is treated as true integration test.